saschaschramm/chatgpt/README.md

 ```

 ## gpt-4
-The `gpt-4` model also uses the new vocabulary `cl100k_base` but it returns a different number of prompt tokens compared to `gpt-3.5-turbo`.
+The `gpt-4` model returns a different number of prompt tokens compared to `gpt-3.5-turbo`.
 If we send the message `[{"role": "user", "content": "13+37="}]` to the model, it returns the following chat completion response:
 ```json
 {
   "choices": [